Changgun-Choi/ConditionalStyleGAN/readme.md

 for which the paper can be found [here](https://arxiv.org/abs/1704.00028)

 # Proposed Data: BoostedLLD
-For this paper we removed all text-based images from the [LLD-logo dataset](https://data.vision.ee.ethz.ch/sagea/lld/#paper) and extended the remaining logos with image based logos and illustrations scraped off of Google images.
+We use Boosted [LLD-logo dataset](https://data.vision.ee.ethz.ch/sagea/lld/#paper) from ConditionalStyleGAN github repository5 which removed all text-based images and extended the remaining logos with image based logos and illustrations scraped off of Google images.

 ![](assets/readme-a1b254d0.png)